tauri-apps/tauri-docs/docs/en/api/rust/tauri_api/process/struct.Process.md

 #### `fn status(&self) -> ProcessStatus`

-Returns the status of the processus (idle, run, zombie, etc). `None` means that `sysinfo` doesn't have enough rights to get this information.
+Returns the status of the process (idle, run, zombie, etc). `None` means that `sysinfo` doesn't have enough rights to get this information.

 #### `fn start_time(&self) -> u64`